Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Case Study: A Hurricane Disaster Relief Planning Problem

 \section{Case Study: A Hurricane Disaster Relief Planning Problem}

 In this section, we present a case study to exemplify the aggregated framework and evaluate the proposed solution methodologies.
-We consider a novel class of multi-period hurricane disaster relief logistics planning (HDR) problem, where a number of contingency modality options can be activated during the planning horizon to increase the capacities at the distribution centers (DCs).
+We consider a class of multi-period hurricane disaster relief logistics planning (HDR) problem, where a number of contingency modality options can be activated during the planning horizon to increase the capacities at the distribution centers (DCs).

 The HDR problems are well-studied in the operations research literature because of their practical impacts on reducing economic loss and human suffering~\citep{graumann2006hurricane,seraphin2019natural}.
-The operational challenges in HDR problems arise from the hurricanes' stochastic nature \citep{sabbaghtorkan2020prepositioning}.
-To address these challenges, most of the existing literature on HDR problems focuses on two-stage stochastic programming models, where the first-stage model corresponds to strategic facility location and resource pre-positioning decisions in terms of shelter preparation and resource allocation, while the second-stage model deals with disaster relief logistics decisions once the damage and demand information is revealed after the hurricane's landfall (see, e.g., \cite{duran2011pre,lodree2012pre,davis2013inventory,alem2016stochastic}, and a survey paper by \cite{sabbaghtorkan2020prepositioning}).
+The operational challenges in HDR problems arise from hurricanes' stochastic nature \citep{sabbaghtorkan2020prepositioning}.
+To address these challenges, most of the HDR literature focuses on two-stage stochastic programming models, where the first-stage model makes strategic facility location and resource pre-positioning decisions in terms of shelter preparation and resource allocation, while the second stage deals with disaster relief logistics decisions once the damage and demand information are revealed after the hurricane's landfall (see, e.g., \cite{duran2011pre,lodree2012pre,davis2013inventory,alem2016stochastic}, and a survey paper by \cite{sabbaghtorkan2020prepositioning}).